-If you have curly hair, you have probably come into contact with a diffuser.
-Curly girls are familiar with it: it’s that funky, funnel-shaped device that looks like it should be in your mechanic’s garage rather than with your beauty appliances.
-But for as long as diffusers have been around, so have questions surrounding them.
+If you have curly hair, you have probably come in contact with a diffuser.
+Curly women are familiar with it: it’s that funky, funnel-shaped device that looks like it should be in your mechanic’s garage rather than with your beauty appliances.
+But for as long as diffusers have been around, so have the questions surrounding them.
 If you can’t get the hang of using a diffuser, read on for a stylist’s advice that will have you styling like a pro in no time.
-If you have never used diffused your hair before, check out these directions for using a hair diffuser.
-If you have questions in need of clearing up, Cindy Herrera, stylist and curl specialist at Ystylo Cindy Salon has the answers right here.
+If you have never used a diffuser on your hair before, check out these directions for using a hair diffuser.
+If you have questions that need some clarity, Cindy Herrera, stylist and curl specialist at Ystylo Cindy Salon in Austin, Texas, has the answers right here.

 Why Do I Need a Hair Diffuser?